Taryn’s Favorite Resources & Tips:

 Green & Black’s Organic Chocolate Bar, Dark 85% Cacao, 3.5 Ounce (Pack of 10) This one is great but the price On Amazon fluctuates a lot.
 The last time I ordered it with a clickable coupon and my subscribe and save discount it was only $19 for 10 bars.
 It is worth adding it to your Amazon cart to watch the price.

-Lily’s Chocolate.
-My favorite is the Milk Chocolate with Almonds.
+Lily’s All Natural Dark Chocolate Premium Baking Chips, 9 oz.
+I love the chocolate chips.
+My favorite bar is the Milk Chocolate with Almonds.
 Amazon is not the cheapest place for it though so it’s worth shopping around.

-Viva Labs – The BEST Tasting Certified Organic Cacao Powder, 1 LB – this really does taste great.
+Viva Labs – The BEST Tasting Certified Viva Labs Organic, Non-GMO Cacao Powder, 1 LB – this really does taste great.
 I was afraid it wouldn’t be chocolately enough but it definitely is.
 I love it in my flourless brownies.

 Natural Sugar Free Sweeteners: